LlamaTouch/AgentEnv/README.md

    agent_env =  AgentEnv(device_serial=device_serial, local_output_path=local_output_path, max_steps=max_steps,instruction_fp=instruction_file_path)
    ```

-4. **Integrate your Agent into AgentEnv**.

-The test_environment.py file is a demo example to show how to use AgentEnv in your own Agent models.
+4. **Integrate your Agent into AgentEnv**.The test_environment.py file is a demo example to show how to use AgentEnv in your own Agent models.